pixieapps/mydata-etimologio-bridge/README.md

 e-timologio is an ASP.NET server-rendered application with jQuery AJAX.
 This library:

-1. Logs in via form POST and maintains a session cookie in `files/`
+1. Logs in via form POST, maintains a session cookie
-2. Fetches product classifications per invoice type from `/Product/GetProduct` — cached to disk after first use
+2. Fetches product/classification data per invoice type from `/Product/GetProduct`
-3. Fetches series configuration from `/series/ListSeries` — also cached
-4. Auto-populates customer data from Taxisnet for Greek clients, or from the e-timologio customer database for foreign clients
+3. Auto-populates customer data from Taxisnet (`/Customer/GetCustomerByTaxis`) for Greek clients, or from the e-timologio customer database (`/Customer/GetProposedCustomersByName`) for foreign clients
-5. Submits invoices to `/Invoice/create` (live) or `/TempInvoice/savetempinvoice` (draft)
+4. Submits invoices to `/Invoice/create` (live) or `/TempInvoice/savetempinvoice` (draft)
-6. Retrieves PDFs from `/Invoice/PrintInvoice2PdfNew`
+5. Retrieves PDFs from `/Invoice/PrintInvoice2PdfNew`

 The field names and payload structure were reverse-engineered by intercepting jQuery AJAX calls in the browser.